Trends in Technical Communication: a review

 CSR has many different document types, for example, data sheets, application notes, software release notes, firmware release notes, user guides, and reference manuals.
 The content comes from sources such as the software development team, the R&D design team, the quality department, and operations/manufacturing.

-The technical communications team at CSR remained small, although the company was growing.
+The technical communication team at CSR was small, although the company was growing.
 They faced these challenges:

-The technical communications team wanted to implement XML and content management so that they could:
+The technical communication team wanted to implement XML and content management so that they could:

 The team has achieved its goals.
-One specially notable benefit is that the marketing people can build documents from modules of information that have been signed off.
+One specially notable benefit is that the marketing people can build documents from modules of information that are signed off.

 The journey to XML